-Prerequisite: Introduction to Engineering Design or staff recommendation; Algebra II (330M) is the minimum mathematics requirement
+Prerequisite: Principles of Engineering or staff recommendation; Algebra II (330M) is the minimum mathematics requirement

 Students use computer simulations to learn about the logic of electronics while they design, test, and actually construct circuits and devices.
 Students apply logic that encompasses the application of electronic circuits and devices.